Sure Dividend

 Final Thoughts

 Reaching Dividend Aristocrat status is no small feat.
-Albemarle is the dominant player in the lithium industry, and has taken steps to further improve its competitive position.
+Albemarle is the dominant player in the lithium industry.
+The company benefits from low-cost mines and its leadership position in multiple categories.

-Albemarle is far from recession-proof and has experienced some earnings declines over the last decade, but this makes the company’s dividend growth track record even more impressive.
+Albemarle is far from recession-proof and has experienced some significant earnings declines over the last decade, but this makes the company’s dividend growth track record even more impressive.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: